onionpancakes/henge/README.md

 (t/compile [:div {:style {:color "blue"}}])     ; Bad
 ```

-### `::t/classes` - Specify classes with a collection
+### `::t/classes` - Specify `className` with a collection

 Use `::t/classes` to specify the element's classes with a collection.
 The value of `::t/classes` can be one of the following:

-* A map of keywords to condition expressions.
+* A map of class keywords/strings to condition expressions.
-* Or any arbitrary expression which evaluates to a seq of keywords or strings.
+* Or an arbitrary expression which evaluates to a seq of class keywords/strings.

 The value of `::t/classes` is compiled into an expression which will process and join a `className` property string at **runtime**.